Metacinnabar/noip-auto-renew/README.md

 - 1.2 (06/18/2020): Added Notification support for Pushover, Slack & Telegram.
 - 1.1 (06/05/2020): Fixed error when attempting to update an expired host.
 - 1.0 (05/18/2020): Minor fixes to an xpath & a try catch pass to avoid an exception.
 Also fixed versioning.
-- 1.0 (04/16/2020): Catches "Would you like to upgrade?" page & stops script accordingly.
+- 1.0 (04/16/2020): Catches "Would you like to upgrade?" & stops script correctly.
 Manual intervention still required.
 - 0.9 (04/13/2020): Complete refactor of code, more stability & automatic crontab scheduling.
 - 0.8 (03/23/2020): Added menu to repair/install/remove script along with ability to update noip.com details.
 - 0.7 (03/21/2020): Code tidyup and improved efficiency (Removed number of hosts and automatically get this)